Adetisingh/EMOTION-BASED-MUSIC-RECOMMENDATION-SYSTEM/README.md

 # EMOTION-BASED-MUSIC-RECOMMENDATION-SYSTEM

-This system uses pycharm in which it creates a app to recommend the songs based on user’s emotions.
-We have taken one dataset in this system.
-The system is developed using Python (Pycharm) .
-The system is deployed as a Web App using streamlit.
+This is a web application which recommend songs based on user’s emotions.The system is developed using Python (Pycharm) .

 The requirements are-

 streamlit

 numpy